jowo-io/next-auth-pubkey/README.md

   },

   /**
-   * Control the color scheme of the "Login with Lightning" page and button.
+   * Control the color scheme of the "Login with ..." page and button.
    */
   theme: {
     /**
      * @param {string} colorScheme
      *
-     * Define a color scheme for the "Login with Lightning" UI.
+     * Define a color scheme for the "Login with ..."
+UI.
      *
      * @default "light"
      */